-- the domestic and foreign supply of oil and gas; - the price and availability of alternative fuels; - · weather conditions; - the level of consumer demand; - the price of foreign imports; - · worldwide economic conditions; - · the availability, proximity and capacity of transportation facilities and processing facilities; - · the effect of worldwide energy conservation efforts; - political conditions in oil and gas producing regions; and - domestic and foreign governmental regulations and taxes.
+- the domestic and foreign supply of oil and gas; - the price and availability of alternative fuels; - weather conditions; - the level of consumer demand; - the price of foreign imports; - worldwide economic conditions; - the availability, proximity and capacity of transportation facilities and processing facilities; - · the effect of worldwide energy conservation efforts; - · political conditions in oil and gas producing regions; and - domestic and foreign governmental regulations and taxes.

 Oil and gas prices have been especially volatile over the past 18 months.
 In July 2008, the average New York Mercantile Exchange ("NYMEX") price of oil was \$133.49 a barrel and the average NYMEX price of gas was \$12.96.
 In December 2008, the average NYMEX price of oil had fallen to \$42.04 a barrel and gas was \$6.56.
 In the first half of 2009, oil prices rebounded to \$71.31 a barrel as of June 18, 2009, while gas prices remained depressed at \$4.14.
 Decreases in oil and gas prices have adversely affected our revenues, net income, cash flow and proved reserves.
 Significant price decreases could have a material adverse effect on our operations and limit our ability to fund capital expenditures.
-Without the ability to fund capital expenditures.
-Without the ability to fund capital expenditures, net income, cash flows, proved reserves and our ability to fund capital expenditures.
+Without the ability to fund capital expenditures, we would be unable to replace reserves and production.
+Sustained decreases in oil and gas prices will further adversely affect our revenues, net income, cash flows, proved reserves and our ability to fund capital expenditures.